eloquently/eloquently.github.io/_posts/2016-05-19-react-blackjack-part-2.md

 });
 ```

-To get these tests to pass, let's write our first version of the `reducer` function:
+To get these tests to pass, let's write a first version of `reducer()`:

 <div class="fp">app/reducer.js</div>
 ```js